 14 of 14

-If you'd rather take a break from Copenhagen entirely or just have a few extra days to add to your itinerary, you should consider taking an escorted day trip to Sweden.
+If you'd rather take a break from Copenhagen entirely or just have a few extra days to add to your itinerary, you should consider taking a day trip to Sweden.

-With group transportation services to the Swedish cities of Helsingborg, Lund, and Malmö in one day, these tours are a great way to catch a glimpse of the nearby but entirely different Swedish culture.
-Once you're done exploring these cities during the daytime, a bus takes you back to Denmark via the famous Øresund Bridge in the early evening.
+Visiting the Swedish cities of Helsingborg, Lund, and Malmö is a great way to catch a glimpse of the nearby but entirely different Swedish culture.